-The key points that you should observe when carrying out resistance training are as follows:
+The key points that you should observe when carrying out resistance or weight training are as follows:

 Focus on correct posture and exercise technique at all times

 Correct technique is absolutely critical when resistance training, and will enable you to specifically target the desired muscles for maximum gains.
 It is common to see weight trainers risking back injury through poor posture as they try to lift weights that are too heavy.
 Reducing the weight will protect the back area while facilitating correct technique, and will pave the way for the desired gains.